 Like many creatures, honey bees spend the year building up their food stores for the winter.
 When the cold weather hits, your colony will rely on its supply of honey to survive throughout the season.
 Honey bees spend the winter huddled up in a cluster around the queen.
 The body heat that the worker bees generate keeps the entire cluster—and the hive—warm and toasty.
 However, this process takes energy, which means the bees must have a reliable food source within the hive.
-If honey supplies are getting low, you can place a candy board inside the hive.
-Learn how to make a candy board for beehives with this guide.
+If honey supplies are getting low, you can place winter patties or a candy board inside the hive.
+Learn why winter feeds are important and how to make a candy board for beehives with this guide.

 As your honey bees cluster up for the winter, you want to ensure they have plenty of food all season long.
 A strong colony should be able to make enough honey to last it throughout the winter, but there are many reasons why your honey bees might need a little help.
 Longer winters, harder summers, and other complications might lead to your honey bees going through their honey a little too quickly.
-That’s where candy boards come in.
-Placing a candy board within the hive gives you peace of mind—the extra sugar will sustain them until spring, when your worker bees can get out and start foraging again.
+That’s where winter feeds such as Bulk Pro Winter Patties or candy boards come in.
+Placing feed within the hive gives you peace of mind—the extra sugar will sustain them until spring, when your worker bees can get out and start foraging again.

 Cooked Candy Recipes